ReactiveHTML/rimmel/README.md

 be able to dynamically set/change/toggle class names in the component.
 More details in the upcoming RDOM (Reactive DOM) documentation.

-### Supported Browsers
+### Supported Environments
-Our focus is modern browsers only that support ES6+ and there is no plan to ever support IE4, etc.
+Our focus is modern EcmaScript code.

 ## Current State
 Rimmel is created and maintained by Hello Menu, is being used in production on our advanced and complex web platform and is now an independent spin-off project of its own.